skojaku/scola/docs/source/index.rst

 Introduction
 ============

-The Scola takes a correlation matrix as input and outputs a network of the variables.
+The Scola is an algorithm that takes a correlation matrix as input and outputs a network of the variables.
 In the generated network, edges between nodes indicate correlations that are not accounted for by some trivial properties (e.g., noise and global trends affecting all variables).
-The Scola stands for "Sparse network COnstruction from correlation matrices with LAsso".
-The details are described in our paper
+The details are described in our paper:

 **(referenece will be here)**.